Mass. trooper stops truck with potentially deadly wheel: 'Stupid and frightening'

 That can have deadly results.

-Last year, a pair of wheels broke loose from a logging truck on Interstate 95 in Maine and fatally struck a 31-year-old state trooper, according to state police there.
+Last year, a pair of wheels broke loose from a logging truck on Interstate 95 in Maine and one of them fatally struck a 31-year-old state trooper, according to state police there.

 Detective Benjamin Campbell was assisting a disabled vehicle in Hampden at the time.
 He was a nine-year police veteran and married father of a 6-month-old son.